KennethLloyd/react-native-task-app/README.md

 $ npm install
 ```

-3. Go to `/server` and setup environment variables by adding an `.env` file based on `.env.example`
+3. Go to `/server` directory and setup environment variables by adding an `.env` file based on `.env.example`

-4. Go to the root directory to create the database and run the migration script
+4. Go back to the project root directory to create the database and run the migration script

 ```sh
 $ npm run db:migrate